bparanj/crystal/computer/electronics/terms/cathode-anode.md

 ## Level 1: Explanation for a Child

-Hey there!
 Imagine you have a tiny door that lets special invisible friends called electrons out.
 This door is called a cathode.
 It's like the starting line in a race, where all the electron friends begin their journey.
 In things like batteries or some kinds of lights, the cathode helps the electrons move and do their job, which can be making light or helping toys work!

 ## Level 2: Explanation for a Teenager